Amedamin/AllWords-Library/README.md

 ## Licensing
 You are permitted to use, modify and distribute the software as long as you include the original copyright notice.

-## Don't forget to give me your comment😉🔥
+## Don't forget to give us your comment😉🔥
 ![IMG_3922](https://github.com/user-attachments/assets/4f79a620-8b80-425a-8da5-6b7507cdc8dd)